pantheon-systems/documentation/style-guide.md

 **Title Case**

-Use title case for all headers, buttons, and links, and when referring to these elements in technical documentation.
+Use title case for all headers, buttons, tab names, and links, and when referring to these elements in technical documentation.
 However, do not use title case for the words button, link, page, tab.
 Only capitalize the name displayed on the element, not the type of element.

 Title case means that you capitalize every word except: